SonyaMoisset/Pluralsight_Training/README.md

 - JavaScript Templating with Handlebars by Ryan Lewis
 - JavaScript the Good Parts by Douglas Crockford
 - JavaScript Objects and Prototypes by Jim Cooper
+- Quick Start to JavaScript: Volume 1 by Susan Simkins